 Inside ‘The Rookie’: The ups and downs of Nathan Fillion’s return

-Oh Nathan Fillion, how we’ve missed thee!
-It’s been two years since he hung up his Richard-shaped boots when ABC’s Castle ended, leaving us all wondering what was next for the king of the geeks.
+Oh Nathan Fillion, how we missed thee!
+It was three years since he’d hung up his Richard-shaped boots when ABC’s Castle ended, leaving us all wondering what was next for the king of the geeks.

 But after eight years of channeling the swoonworthy character in the one-hour drama show, not wanting to leave his fans hanging, Fillion jumped swiftly into his next role as yet another charming, handsome, witty, and delightful lead character in the network’s new crime dramedy, The Rookie.

 As the actor sashays into the middle-aged years of his life, so does his character John Nolan – a 40-year-old dude who gives up small-town life to pursue his dream of being a police officer for the Los Angeles Police Department.
 He must navigate the dangerous, humorous, and unpredictable world of a “young” cop, while forming new relationships along the way.